ongas/hs-price-tracker/docs/integration_docs/buywisely_error_handling_and_edge_cases.md

 # BuyWisely Error Handling & Edge Case Catalog
 ## Definition of 'Current Offer'
-The 'current offers' are strictly defined as the list of seller product offers visible above the 'See n more history offers' selection on the BuyWisely product page.
-Only these offers are considered valid for price extraction, validation, and entity state.
-Historical or expired offers below this section must be ignored for all logic and diagnostics.
+The 'current offers' are strictly defined as:
+1. Offers with the maximum `created_at` timestamp in the hydration data (excluding historical offers)
+2. Limited to the first 10 offers from the filtered list (initially visible offers on the BuyWisely product page)

+Historical offers (those with older `created_at` timestamps) below the "See n more history offers" section must be completely ignored for all logic and diagnostics.
+Only the first 10 current offers (with the max `created_at`) are processed for price selection.

 All error conditions and edge cases listed here are now handled by the robust, state-aware BuyWisely parser integrated in the price tracker component (see developer guide and user story 5).